Can You Take Komjath's Inaccessible Away?: Complete Suborders of Q

-When we analyze subtrees of the generic tree $T$, which is added by $Q$, it will be useful to know if there is a quotient forcing which adds the tree $T$ but does not add certain branches.
-In this section we will find some subsets of $Q$ which are complete suborders of it. \begin{defn} $Q_c$ is the poset consisting of all conditions $p$ in $Q$ with the additional condition that for all $\alpha \in \dom(p)$, $cf(\alpha) \leq \omega$.
-In general, if $A \subset \omega_2$, $Q_A$ denotes the set of all conditions $q$ in $Q$ such that $\dom(q) \subset A$. \end{defn}
+When we analyze subtrees of the generic tree $T$, which is added by $Q$, it will be useful to know if there is a complete suborder of $Q$ which adds the tree $T$ but does not add certain branches.
+In this section we will find some subsets of $Q$ which are complete suborders of it.